Swamy12S/Exploratory-Data-Analysis-on-Housing-Dataset/README.md

-# Exploratory-Data-Analysis-on-Housing-Dataset
-This project focuses on Exploratory Data Analysis (EDA) of a housing dataset.
-The goal is to extract meaningful insights about the housing market, identify patterns, handle missing values, and visualize data distributions effectively
+# Housing Dataset EDA Project
+## Objective:
+Perform Exploratory Data Analysis (EDA) on the Housing dataset to understand the data, relationships, and insights for better decision-making.